 Pierrce Holmes, of Springfield, Massachusetts, was the inaugural fellow at the RAND Center to Advance Racial Equity Policy and a second-year master of public policy student in the Heller School at Brandeis University.
 At RAND, Holmes worked closely with researchers Jonathan Welburn and Kathryn Edwards to explore policy models and context for federal reparations to Black Americans.
-His work included a forthcoming commentary and policy memo on the George Floyd Act.
 Holmes was supported through the Segal Fellowship via Brandeis.

 Fall 2021 Health Equity Fellow

 Mahshid Abir, of Ann Arbor, Michigan, is a visiting fellow at the center.
 She is an emergency physician at the University of Michigan and senior physician policy researcher at RAND.
 Her work with the center includes moderating a deliberative discussion with RAND staff on diversity, equity, and inclusion, and development of the center's Health System–Community Pipeline Program (HCPP).

 Research Associates Program

 Research associate internships are developed based on shared interest and need, and involve interdisciplinary work in research, design, moderation, and reporting of racial equity.
 Research associates collaborate with the center and partnering organizations to engage in diversity, equity, and inclusion-centered trainings, contribute to data analysis, and write reports, white papers, and commentaries.